Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective

-In this work, we bridge this gap by studying weak-to-strong alignment through a bias--variance--covariance lens tied directly to model confidence.
-We analyze four weak-to-strong pipelines spanning supervised fine-tuning (SFT), reinforcement learning from human feedback (RLHF), and reinforcement learning from AI feedback (RLAIF) on PKU-SafeRLHF~\cite{dai2024safe} and HH-RLHF~\cite{bai2022training}.
-On the theory side, we derive a misfit-based upper bound on weak-to-strong population risk and express its key components through bias, variance, and covariance terms.
-On the empirical side, we define a blind-spot deception metric that isolates cases in which the strong model is confidently wrong while the weak model remains uncertain, and we estimate the decomposition terms continuously from model confidence scores rather than binary correctness indicators.
-Our results show that strong-model variance, which captures confidence dispersion across examples, is the strongest empirical predictor of deception across the evaluated settings.
-At the same time, the type of weak-model training affects where blind spots arise, showing that weak-to-strong failures are shaped not only by strong-model confidence but also by the uncertainty structure of the weak supervisor.
+In this work, we study weak-to-strong alignment through a confidence-based bias--variance--covariance (BVC) diagnostic framework.
+We evaluate four weak-to-strong pipelines spanning supervised fine-tuning (SFT), reinforcement learning from human feedback (RLHF), and reinforcement learning from AI feedback (RLAIF) on PKU-SafeRLHF~\cite{dai2024safe} and HH-RLHF~\cite{bai2022training}.
+We derive a misfit-based upper bound on weak-to-strong population risk and decompose the relevant quantities into bias, variance, and covariance terms.
+Empirically, we estimate these terms using continuous pairwise confidence scores and compare them against a blind-spot deception metric that isolates cases where the strong model is confidently wrong while the weak model is uncertain.

+Our results show that strong-model variance is the quantity most consistently associated with blind-spot deception across the evaluated settings.
+At the same time, the structure of weak-model uncertainty affects where these failures occur, indicating that deception is not solely a property of strong-model confidence.
+These findings suggest that confidence-based BVC diagnostics can help identify weak-to-strong failure modes that are hidden by aggregate accuracy alone.

 \textbf{Contributions.}